Compiled by Bill Marx

 Roots and World Music

 A few local reggae bands have managed to secure outdoor gigs.
-Jah Spirit has several New Hampshire dates.
-The trio version of the Naya Rockers have been in rotation on the patio of the Beehive in the South End.
-Dis-N-Dat Band, which perfectly melds the roots reggae grooves of Black Uhuru drummer Rangotan and the steel pan poetry of Sista Dee, will be celebrating its new LP Stride with a slew of shows in Danvers, Newburyport and Salisbury as well as gigs across the state line.
+The Reggae Takeova has a hybrid streaming/in-person series with limited tickets available.
+Dis-N-Dat Band, which perfectly melds the roots reggae grooves of Black Uhuru drummer Rangotan and the steel pan poetry of Sista Dee, has been celebrating its new LP, Stride, with a slew of shows in Danvers, Newburyport and Salisbury as well as gigs across the state line.

 — Noah Schaffer